apache/zeppelin/docs/manual/publish.md

 Finally, you can see your beautiful visualization results in your web site.
 <center><img src="../assets/themes/zeppelin/img/docs-img/your-website.png" height="90%" width="90%"></center>

-> **Note**: To embed the paragraph in a website, Zeppelin needs to reachable for the Website.
+> **Note**: To embed the paragraph in a website, Zeppelin needs to be reachable for that Website.